The Chiropractic Information Network/Board Action Databank

 CIN-BAD's ever-expanding databases are tremendously significant to regulatory boards, chiropractic colleges, health care organizations, law enforcement, and the public.
 One may ask, "Why should I use CIN-BAD when I can just call the jurisdiction where the DC is licensed?"
 Some chiropractors with disciplinary history may not fully disclose all of the states in which they are licensed or have had board actions.
 Your organization does not want to jeopardize the health and safety of patients.
 It is always best to check CIN-BAD's interjurisdictional databases as well as call the licensing board.

 |If you only have a few names to query from the CIN-BAD system, you may elect to have the Federation staff check the database for you at a cost of $26 per individual name.
 The information which is returned will include a full report on every individual in the database who might reasonably be considered a match with the requested name, date of birth, and/or social security number (US) / social security identification (Canada), or a validation report if no match is found.

 You may print out a query form and simply fill out Section A (contact and payment information) and Section B (DC you wish to query) and the FCLB staff will complete Section C (validation if the name is or is not in CIN-BAD).

-We will respond via fax, usually within 24 hours, to your query request.
+We will respond via fax or email, usually within 24 hours (3 business days), to your query request.

 If you plan to query more than 20 DCs in a year, please see on online subscription section to learn more about unlimited online agency queries rather than staff-conducted queries.